Reverend Mycal Xavier Brickhouse serves as the 16th Senior Pastor of Cary First Christian Church in Cary, NC.

 Rev. Brickhouse has also completed the Black Theology and Leadership Institute at Princeton Theological Seminary; and the Millennial Leaders Project Summer Conference at Union Theological Seminary.

-Rev. Brickhouse has published several publications including works in Sojourners, Faith and Leadership, and The Christian Recorder – the oldest existing periodical published by African Americans in the United States to read these publications or to view Pastor Brickhouse Media appearance visit mycalbrickhouse.com.
+Rev. Brickhouse has published several publications including works in Sojourners, Faith and Leadership, and The Christian Recorder – the oldest existing periodical published by African Americans in the United States.

-Rev. Brickhouse is married to the lovely Kristin McCullough Brickhouse and together they have one beautiful baby girl, Micah.
+Rev. Brickhouse is married to the lovely Kristin McCullough Brickhouse and together they have two beautiful children, Micah and Makoa.

 Kristin McCullough Brickhouse, affectionately known as Lady K, is a woman of grace and elegance.
 She is a graduate of The University of North Carolina at Chapel Hill, with a Bachelor of Arts in Psychology and a Bachelor of Arts in African American Studies